View all our T&Cs and policies.

 Experian Data Quality and the customer shall communicate on an ad-hoc basis, including conference calls if necessary, to address any unresolved issues regarding the Service.
 Experian Data Quality may adjust the Service Level Goals contained in this Document at any time upon thirty (30) days prior written notice to the customer.

-Experian Data Quality will provide a minimum of 21 days’ advance notice of any maintenance windows that are likely to impact the availability of the Service.
-A standard maintenance window will last between 0 and 3 hours.
+Experian Data Quality will provide a minimum of 21 days’ notice of any maintenance windows that are likely to impact the availability of the Service.
+A standard maintenance window will be two hours.

 The exceptions to the notice period include when a change is required to resolve a major incident.
 In these circumstances, Experian Data Quality will use reasonable endeavour to provide customers with as much notice as possible.